decorumos/anarchic.media/about/index.md

 ## At Anarchic.Media we believe in the future and in the individuals ability to change the world.

 ### We started anarchic for one reason.
 To return the mic to the makers, the builders, the thinkers and the basement philosophers.
-Let's make change, unite and bring a better future.
+Let's make change, unite and bring about a better future.
 Together.

+# If you want to get involved stay posted, we'll be open for contributions shortly.